TWIN TOWERS

 A contractor had all the holes neatly dug and ready for the concrete pour in just a couple of hours.
 I was happy to hand over this part of the project to the pros.
 Here is a video and second one showing the concrete going into the anchor holes.
 Each block of concrete weighs roughly one ton.

-The tower sections were all individually cleaned with compressed air and touched-up as needed with a wire brush and cold galvanizing compond spray.
+The tower sections were all individually cleaned with compressed air and touched-up as needed with a wire brush and cold galvanizing compound spray.
 I built 10 sawhorses to keep the sections up off the grass and dirt, which made them easier to work on.

 Assembly then took place horizontally with the able assistance of my neighbor Hal WA4QLA.
 We needed slight leg bending provided by cargo straps and plenty of hammering at almost every joint, but eventually all the sections were bolted together.
 The photo on the right shows Hal standing next to one of the completed towers.